 The Nobel Museum welcomes you to an evening in the name of science!
-Hear the story of the fascinating man Mr. Alfred Nobel, The Nobel Prize and The Nobel Prize Laureates followed by nice refreshments and mingle.
-Do not miss the opportunity to visit one of the most interesting museums in Stockholm, opened especially for you this night!
+Hear the story of the fascinatin man Mr. Alfred Nobel, The Nobel Prize and The Nobel mingle.
+Do not miss the opportunity to visit one of the most interesting museums in Stockholm, opened